TIBCOSoftware/snappydata/docs/howto/start_snappy_cluster.md

 If you have [downloaded and extracted](../install.md) the TIBCO ComputeDB product distribution, navigate to the TIBCO ComputeDB product root directory.

 **Start the Cluster**: Run the `./sbin/snappy-start-all.sh` script to start the TIBCO ComputeDB cluster on your single machine using default settings.
 This starts a lead node, a locator, and a data server.
+The Hive Thrift server also starts by default.

 ```pre
 $ ./sbin/snappy-start-all.sh